simonw/csv-diff/README.md

 `diff` will now contain the same data structure as the output in the `--json` example above.

-If the columns in the CSV have changed, those added or removed olumns will be ignored when calculating changes made to specific rows.
+If the columns in the CSV have changed, those added or removed columns will be ignored when calculating changes made to specific rows.